How to Treat Dog Ear Hematoma at Home?

 A few warning signs of ear hematoma can be a swollen ear.
 Your pet’s ears may seem enlarged due to a blood-filled pocket.

-If the wound is only to one part of the pinna or ear flap, the swelling may seem to be small; however,
+If the wound is only to one part of the pinna or ear flap, the swelling may seem small; however,

 sometimes, the whole ear flap gets swollen due to the blood collected, which causes the ear to droop.